- Who picks which escrow and title company will handle our closing?

 - Can I get a copy of the home inspection report?

 Maybe.
 You would need to ask for a copy from the buyer(s) or buyer’s agent.
-The buyers have paid for the home inspection and the report so technically they own it and are not required to share it with the seller(s).
+The buyers have paid for the home inspection report and technically they own it.
+They are not required to share it with the seller(s).

 - If there are defects found by the home inspector, can I make all the repairs myself?